 So tension builds, one little disappointment or lonely moment at a time.
 A day’s ordinary events can easily leave a toddler feeling upset and alone, although nothing an adult would consider “difficult” has happened.

 For instance, if a parent is gone for a night on business, a toddler doesn’t understand her absence.
 He feels afraid and tries to cry, hoping to heal his fears and sadness in the arms of someone who loves him and will listen.
-But the well-meaning caregiver believes that the toddler will feel better if he doesn’t cry, and gives him a bottle or puts him to sleep.
-The next day in childcare, he bites a child.
+But the well-meaning caregiver believes that the toddler will feel better if he doesn’t cry, and gives him a bottle or shushes him to sleep.
+The next day in childcare, this toddler bites another child.
 He tried to release his tensions, but couldn’t.
 So the feelings he stuffed away jump out in the form of biting.
 He doesn’t know why, and he didn’t choose to bite.
 He was simply too full of tension to function well.

-Sometimes, the most likely explanation for biting is that it’s driven by feelings that come from events at the beginning of a child’s life, rather than by current tensions.
+Sometimes, the most likely explanation for a toddlers’ bite is that it’s driven by feelings that come from events at the beginning of a child’s life, rather than by current tensions.
 For instance, I know several toddlers who would bite or lash out at other children when there was no unusual stress that their parents could identify.
 Usually, this aggression would arise when children were sitting or playing together in close quarters.

 When we began to try to figure out what tensions might be operating, we found that each of these children had experienced a difficult birth.
 Each had been born after a long labor or after being stuck in the birth canal for some time.
 We guessed—with young children, guessing is the best one can do—that children crowding close might trigger strong, early feelings of being trapped and in danger.

-Toddlers may also bite out of frustration.
+Sometimes, toddlers bite out of frustration.
 To be a toddler is to see a vast number of interesting things people do, and to think, “I want to do that!”
 The toddler doesn’t know that he doesn’t yet have the power or coordination to fully succeed.
 It is a hopeful and a frustrating time of life.

 When a toddler’s tantrums—his natural, healthy, and tension-relieving response to frustration—aren’t allowed, a child’s frustration can build until he can’t stand to be close to other children.
 He bites or lashes out, because the buildup of frustration inside him has had no permissible outlet.